This Version Posted: September 21, 2020

 - Keep a minimum two-metre (six-foot) distance between yourself and others.
 That’s roughly the length of a hockey stick.

-- Limit trips from home if possible.
-If you are going out, practise physical distancing every step of the way!
+- When out in the community, practise physical distancing every step of the way!

-- Get outside to exercise and be active, but do not do so in a group.
-Be sure to maintain a physical distance of at last 2 metres (6-feet) from others.
-Stay close to home if possible.
-As more parks and outdoor recreational amenities reopen, ensure you keep your distance in these places as well.
+- Get outside to exercise and be active, but try to maintain a physical distance of at last 2 metres (6-feet) from others.
+This is especially true as more parks and outdoor recreational amenities reopen.

-- Avoid others by keeping a safe distance.
-Greet people with a wave, bow or nod, instead of handshake or hug.
+- Greet people with a wave, bow or nod, instead of handshake or hug.
 After being outside, wash your hands with soap and water.

 - Work from home if possible.
 Talk to your supervisor, manager, or employer about options.
 Cancel in-person business meetings.
 Instead, look at teleconferencing or video chat options.